alphagov/government-service-design-manual/service-manual/operations/uptime-and-availability.md

 Don't forget that people will be using your service when you are not at work.
 Failures during out-of-hours periods can go unnoticed for long periods of time if no-one if responsible for them.
-Make sure you consider evenings and weekends and also whether a on-call systems is appropriate, or whether you need a dedidated 24/7 support capability.
+Make sure you consider evenings and weekends and also whether an on-call systems is appropriate, or whether you need a dedidated 24/7 support capability.

 ## Trade-offs

-Ultimately you may make trade-offs, sacrificing certainly around uptime for lower cost for example.
+Ultimately you may make trade-offs, sacrificing certainty around uptime for lower cost for example.
 Try and do this openly and communicate decisions made.
-Many problems regarding uptime come from expectation mismatches.
+Many problems regarding uptime come from mismanaged expectations.

-# Thinks to watch out for
+# Things to watch out for

 ## Underlying infrastructure availability

 Remember the availability of the service is dependent on the availability of lots of systems, potentially across multiple suppliers not all of whom you have a direct relationship with.
-So maybe your application (maintained by your development team) relies on an application server or database (provided by another team in your department) which runs on an Infrastructure as a Service platform (provided via contract with a commercial supplier) which relies on network connectivity and power from utilities (which you have no direct contract with).
-This can become quite complex in a service orientated architecture where you rely on other software applications and interfaces.
+Maybe your application (maintained by your development team) relies on an application server or database (provided by another team in your department) which runs on an Infrastructure as a Service platform (provided via contract with a commercial supplier) which relies on network connectivity and power from utilities (which you have no direct contract with).
+This can become quite complex in a Service Orientated Architecture where you rely on other software applications and interfaces.

 Understand your dependencies and understand their dependencies and all